Brest, Belarus

 ulitsa Mitskevicha (Mitskevich Street)

 The reconstruction in 2007 changed the view of the street.
-It looks like a broad boulevard today
+It looks like a nice boulevard today.

 The mansions with columns, dating from the early 19th century, are seen on the northern side of the street between Komsomolskaya Street and Sovietskaya Street